UOASOFTENG751-Group22/Literature-Review/README.md

 # Literature-Review

-This repository is only used for literature review \n To gather information about work-stealing algorithms
+This repository is only used for literature review

+To gather information about work-stealing algorithms